-- Patients said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment. - Information for patients about the services available was easy to understand and accessible. - We saw staff treated patients with kindness and respect, and maintained patient and information confidentiality.
+- Information for patients about the services available was easy to understand and accessible. - We saw staff treated patients with kindness and respect, and maintained patient and information confidentiality.

 Are services responsive to people's needs?

 The practice is rated as good for providing responsive services.